Bruno Söderström

 Vilhelm Bruno Söderström (28 October 1881 – 1 January 1969) was a Swedish track and field athlete.
 He competed at the 1906 Intercalated Games and 1908 Summer Olympics in the javelin throw, pole vault and high jump and won three medals.
 He also served as the Swedish flag bearer at the 1906 Games.

+Söderström represented IFK Stockholm.
 His elder brother Gustaf competed in athletics events at the 1900 Games.

+Söderström won the pole jump event (as it was called at the time) at the British 1907 AAA Championships.
+The following year he finished second behind Ed Archibald at the 1908 AAA Championships.

 Besides athletics, Söderström was a banker and a sports administrator.
-In 1909, after visiting the United States, he began popularizing bowling in Sweden and building first bowling venues there.
-Next year he founded Idrottsbladet, which soon became the major Swedish sports newspaper, and became its first editor.
+In 1909, after visiting the United States, he began popularising bowling in Sweden and building the first bowling venues there.
+Next year, he founded Idrottsbladet, which soon became the major Swedish sports newspaper, and became its first editor.
 He later wrote several books in various genres, including fiction.